Computer Vision Privacy and Security - Our Commitment

 Computer vision (CV) is the term given to the technology that allows computers to gain a high level of understanding from digital images or videos.

-Evolution of Computer Vision Technology
+Evolution of Computer Vision Security

 Computer vision holds tremendous potential to solve problems in the healthcare, automotive, and manufacturing industries, to name but a few.
-The widespread adoption of this technology is driven by these advancements and the availability of cheaper smart camera infrastructure.

-Privacy Concerns in Computer Vision Systems
+Privacy Concerns in Computer Vision Surveillance

 Many organizations now face increasing pressure to comply with privacy regulations, such as the General Data Protection Regulation (GDPR) for CV, while still benefiting from the technology.

-Balancing Privacy and CV Technology
+Balancing Privacy and Computer Vision Technology

 The field of privacy in computer vision has recently become a burgeoning research area as more and more organizations are beginning to realize and understand the potential privacy concerns that computer vision could pose.